webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-starts-with"></a>
 #### starts_with:_foo_,_bar_,...

-The field under validation must start with one of the specified values.
+The field must start with one of the specified values.

 <a name="rule-string"></a>
 #### string

-The field under validation must be a string.
+The field must be a string.
 To allow `null`, use with `nullable`.

 <a name="rule-timezone"></a>
 #### timezone

-The field under validation must be a valid timezone identifier (from `DateTimeZone::listIdentifiers`).
-Parameters supported by this method can be passed:
+The field must be a valid timezone identifier (from `DateTimeZone::listIdentifiers`).
+You can pass parameters supported by that method:

 ```php
 Validator::make($data, [